13 Ways To Set Small Life Goals That Actually Work

 Advertisement

-5. ACTUALLY believe you can do it.
+5. Actually believe you can do it.

 We have to believe that improvement is possible and goals are reachable.
 Once we get past our own doubts and truly believe, we can begin moving in the right direction.
 Have faith in the sheer power of your desires.

-6. Get SUPER excited about it!
+6. Get super excited about it.

 It’s easy to let the critics and the naysayers about goals and resolutions make us feel like we have to dampen down our excitement for our desires.
-But brust them off and get EXCITED!
+But trust them off and get EXCITED!
 These are YOUR goals and NO ONE should be holding you back.

 7. Keep the momentum going.

 It’s easy to be excited in the beginning, but just as it’s easy to lose the momentum after January shifts into February and beyond, it’s easy to lose enthusiasm for achieving our goals.
 Build shots of love into your days and weeks so you continue to nourish your precious attention and enthusiasm to achieve your goal.
+Celebrate small victories and be satisfied with the work you've ALREADY accomplished.

 Advertisement